dh256git/project27/src/volunteering/certification.md

 ### Before you become a member

-We take onboarding very seriously, making sure everyone interested in our programmes are set for success.
+We take onboarding very seriously, making sure everyone interested in our programmes are set up for success.
-Trainees, volunteers, and consultants alike are asked to take part in our onboarding before they are granted member status.
+Trainees, volunteers, and consultants are all asked to take part in our onboarding, before they become registered members.
-Expect the following, before becoming a registered member.
+View the table below for details of the onboarding process.

 {% assign dataFile = site.data.volunteering.certification-table-guests %}
 {% include global/tabulator2.html %}